narendra-create/Best-Fullstack-Projects/Local-Bite/client/TASKS.md

 - [x] create a login page with api
 - [x] Show all vendor cards dynamically
 - [x] first focus on user or customer pages then later vendor dashboards and etc.
-- [x] Placeholder images if the vendor did't upload the food image or user did't upload the profile picture
+- [ ] Placeholder images if the vendor did't upload the food image or user did't upload the profile picture
 - [x] Crop the image and show the names dynamically
-- [x] make the cards clicable and redirect to order page
+- [x] make the vendor cards clicable and redirect to products page
-- [x] Make quantity counter and price calculator in the order page
+- [ ] Make quantity counter and price calculator in the order page
-- [x] Add to cart instead of but now button
+- [ ] Add to cart instead of buy now button
+- [ ] Add product page and vendor dashboard